 - Live chat: Connect with an online advisor and discuss your claim options.

-- Online: Start your claim by completing this enquiry form and we’ll get back to you.
+- Online: You can contact us online to start your claim and we’ll get back to you.

 Our specialists will try to keep everything as straightforward as possible when you contact us.
 They will begin by assessing your claim on a no-obligation assessment.
 You’ll get free legal advice, and you could be connected to a personal injury lawyer from our panel if your claim appears suitable.
 If your case is accepted, it will be processed using a No Win No Fee service.

 Hopefully, you now understand whether you’re able to claim or not.
 In our final section of this article, we have added some resources that may come in useful during a claim.